marshcode/marshcode_hugo/marshcode/content/projects/motion.md

 ## Taking it Further

 Now that we can detect motion on a single frame, what do we do?
 Keeping a single frame of motion doesn't really tell us what is going on.
 It would be better to save an entire segment of motion as one video/gif.
-Great, how do we know when to stop recording?
+Great, how do we do that?

 My solution was to keep a rolling average of the number of contours.
 I save frames when that rolling average goes above zero and stop when it falls below a certain threshold.
 Take the following video: